Wetlands Food Web Curriculum Activity

 Key Learning Intentions

-2. Students will be able to describe the interactions and relationships between plants and animals within a food web
+1. Students will be able to describe the feeding interactions and relationships between organisms with- in a food web from a wetlands environment

 Suggestions for Assessment

 1. Completion of the food web and identification of the role of each plant and animal

 2. Identification of potential negative human impacts on the wetlands

 3. The development of the environment management strategy